sikndrR/LOCJava/README.md

 ### Classes
 - **Tournament**: Tracks statistics and determines the tournament winner.
 - **Round**: Manages the starting player and input validation based on a coin flip.
-- **Player**: Contains attributes such as player color, total pieces, human status, score, wins, and strategies.
+- **Player**: Have strategies stored, such as the characteristics of players' colors, total pieces, if they are human, score, win, and track of all pieces.
 - **Human**: Derived from `Player`, handles validation for user input.
 - **Computer**: Derived from `Player`, implements strategies for computer play.
 - **BoardView**: Composite class integrating `Board`, `Round`, `Player`, `Human`, `Computer`, and `Tournament`.
 Manages game logic, including board manipulation, validation, coin flips, scoring, and serialization.
-- **Board**: Handles board validation, move operations, win conditions, and piece management.
-Converts human-readable coordinates for internal game use.
+- **Board**: Validates if a piece can move to specific positions.
+Look for win conditions.
+Modifies board to move pieces.
+Finds pieces on the board and looks for positions to be played on the board.
+Converts coordinates between readable human text for the user and converted coordinates for my game to read correctly.

 ### Data Structures
 - **Player**: